isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_CGROUP_SOCKOPT.md

 ### `BPF_CGROUP_SETSOCKOPT`

 `BPF_CGROUP_SETSOCKOPT` is triggered *before* the kernel handling of sockopt and it has writable context: it can modify the supplied arguments before passing them down to the kernel.
-This hook has access to the cgroup and socket local storage.
+This hook has access to the cGroup and socket local storage.

-If BPF program sets [`optlen`](#optlen) to -1, the control will be returned back to the userspace after all other BPF programs in the cgroup chain finish (i.e. kernel [`setsockopt`](https://linux.die.net/man/2/setsockopt) handling will *not* be executed).
+If BPF program sets [`optlen`](#optlen) to -1, the control will be returned back to the userspace after all other BPF programs in the cGroup chain finish (i.e. kernel [`setsockopt`](https://linux.die.net/man/2/setsockopt) handling will *not* be executed).

 !!! note
      [`optlen`](#optlen) can not be increased beyond the user-supplied value.
 It can only be decreased or set to -1.
 Any other value will trigger `EFAULT`.